OctopusDeployLabs/SpaceCloner/docs/HowItWorks.md

 - Cloud Regions
 - Azure Web Apps

-The script cannot clone polling tentacles from one instance to another due to how polling tentacles work.
+The `CloneSpace.ps1` script cannot clone polling tentacles from one instance to another due to how polling tentacles work.
 The polling tentacles won't know about the switch.
 You will need to set up a new polling tentacle instance on the server.

+Another option is to run the script `CloneTentacleInstance.ps1` on the VMs you wish to copy over to the destination instance.
+This script works with both polling and listening tentacles.

 ## Teams and role scoping